Pavankumarmanagoli/Customer-Segmentation-for-Retail-E-Commerce-using-RFM-and-K-Means-Clustering/README.md

 Gain a deep understanding of how different customers behave so marketing spend can be focused where it has the greatest impact.
 The analysis transforms raw transaction logs into RFM scores and uses K-Means clustering to:

-- uncover purchasing patterns hidden in the data,
+- Uncover purchasing patterns hidden in the data.
-- highlight high-value customers who warrant retention efforts,
+- Highlight high-value customers who warrant retention efforts.
-- flag disengaged shoppers that may be drifting toward churn, and
+- Flag disengaged shoppers that may be drifting toward churn.
-- inform personalized promotions and product recommendations.
+- Inform personalized promotions and product recommendations.

 By tailoring outreach to the needs of each segment, retailers can improve customer lifetime value, reduce unnecessary discounts, and build stronger long-term relationships.